 These investigative reports provided insights into issues shaping Wisconsin, as residents’ lives were roiled, and sometimes uplifted, by political, social and economic forces.

-Read the countdown below and be sure to sign up for our newsletter to have the Center’s new reports sent straight to your inbox.
+Read the countdown below, watch Managing Editor Dee J. Hall talk about the Center in this video, and be sure to sign up for our newsletter to have the Center’s new reports sent straight to your inbox.

 By Tegan Wendland, July 14, 2013